muon23/chatbot/README.md

 ### Run locally

+#### Requirements
 Make sure the local environment satisfies the following:

 - Python3.8+ is required.
 Python3.9 is encouraged because this project is developed and tested with it.
 - Other Python package requirements see `deployment/requirements.txt`.
+- Open AI key if you want to use "gpt3" model.

+#### Steps
 1. Clone this project
 2. Clone the [commons project](https://gitlab.com/npc-work/npc-work-research/commons) at the same directory as this project.
 3. Go to the `deployment` of this project.
 4. Go to the `deployment/local` of this project.
 Edit the file `environemnt` to customize any environment variable if needed.
+5. If you want to use "gpt3" model, define environment variable OPENAI_KEY.
-5. Run `python3 chatbot.py local` to start the server
+6. Run `python3 chatbot.py local` to start the server

 ### Run on a local Docker

+####Requirements

+- 16G memory reserved for the image

+#### Steps
 1. Clone this project
 2. Clone the [commons project](https://gitlab.com/npc-work/npc-work-research/commons) at the same directory as this project.
 3. Go to the `deployment` of this project.
 4. Go to the `deployment/local` of this project.
 Edit the file `environemnt` to customize any environment variable if needed.
-4. Run `docker.sh`.
+5. Run `docker.sh`.
 This will run a fresh docker image and enter it.
-5. At the docker prompt, `cd` to go to the `home` directory, where you can see both `chatbot` and `commons` projects.
+6. At the docker prompt, `cd` to go to the `home` directory, where you can see both `chatbot` and `commons` projects.
-6. `cd chatbot/deployment`
+7. `cd chatbot/deployment`
-7. `./setup-pip.sh` to download python3.9, necessary packages, and chatbot models.
+8. `./setup-pip.sh` to download python3.9, necessary packages, and chatbot models.
 This will take a while.
+9. If you want to use "gpt3" model, define environment variable OPENAI_KEY.
-8. `python3 chatbot.py local` to run the server
+10. `python3 chatbot.py local` to run the server

 ### Deploy to AWS

+#### Requirement

+- Internet connection is needed for GPT-3 model access
+- OPENAI_KEY environment variable set in a secure manner

+#### Steps
 *TBD by DevOp*